 Global Phenomenologies of Religion

 Global Phenomenologies of Religion offers a new way of looking at the past, current and future trajectory of the study of religion.
-The phenomenology of religion is a branch of the study of religion that claims to represent the core of the study of religion as an autonomous discipline.
-First used by the Dutch scholar Chantepie de la Saussaye in 1887, it was developed by Gerdardus van der Leeuw in the 1930s and 40s, became popular in the 1960s and 70s and then subsequently met severe criticism, virtually disappearing by the beginning of the twenty-first century.
+The phenomenology of religion is a branch of religious study that claims to represent the core of the study of religion as an autonomous discipline.
+First used as a term by the Dutch scholar Chantepie de la Saussaye in 1887, it was developed by Gerdardus van der Leeuw in the 1930s and 40s, became popular in the 1960s and 70s and then subsequently met severe criticism, virtually disappearing by the beginning of the twenty-first century.

 Published: Mar 24, 2021